gabrielpjordao/pyfunct/README.md

 ### Step 1 - The test case
 Here is a code snippet with two basic tests that do the same thing: A wikipedia search.
-The first uses pages and the second uses pages and actions.
+The first one uses pages and the second one uses pages and actions.
 Both concepts will be explained ahead.

 ```python
 from pyfunct import FunctTestCase